Azeemahamed73/assessment/README.md

 # assessment
-It is a assessment file for an internship
+It is a assessment file for an internship.
+The test is about login the webpage using user name and pass word.